The Waterfall Method | Wealthsimple Master Class

 Overview

-This lesson will take you step-by-step through each of the most important buckets for holding your money and the exact order to fill those buckets.
+This lesson will take you step-by-step through each of the most important pots for holding your money and the exact order to fill those pots.
 We'll tackle important topics like eliminating debt, taking advantage of free money from your employer, and making everything as tax-efficient as possible.

 Full transcript